iov-one/docs/docs/weave-tutorial/05-messages.md

 }
 ```

-You must have noticed we even validate if `ID`'s lenght is not 0 and equal to 8 and tickers are actually string tickers. **Remember** the more validation the more solid your application is.
+You must have noticed we even validate if `ID`'s length is not 0 and equal to 8 and tickers are actually string tickers. **Remember** the more validation, the more solid your application is.
 If you **constrain** possible inputs, you can write **less** validation in the business logic.